erdzeichen/KiMoPack/docs/source/Fitting.rst

    and in the columns an expression of the relative concentrations.
 The external function can reload whatever data is desired.
-The names of the columns are used in all plots and reports. (see below a description of the example functions defined in "plot_func_function_library.py")
+The names of the columns are used in all plots and reports. (see below a description of the example functions defined in "plot_func_function_library.py" and "standard_functions.py")

 Parameter
    For handling of Parameters I am using the lmfit Parameter objects to